Federal Bureau of Investigation: Infrastructure

 In 2000, the FBI began the Trilogy project to upgrade its outdated information technology (IT) infrastructure.
 This project, originally scheduled to take three years and cost around $380 million, ended up over budget and behind schedule.
 Efforts to deploy modern computers and networking equipment were generally successful, but attempts to develop new investigation software, outsourced to Science Applications International Corporation (SAIC), were not.
 Virtual Case File, or VCF, as the software was known, was plagued by poorly defined goals, and repeated changes in management.

-In January 2005, more than two years after the software was originally planned for completion, the FBI officially abandoned the project.
-At least $100 million (and much more by some estimates) was spent on the project, which never became operational.
+In January 2005, more than two years after the software was originally planned for completion, the FBI abandoned the project.
+At least $100 million, and much more by some estimates, was spent on the project, which never became operational.
 The FBI has been forced to continue using its decade-old Automated Case Support system, which IT experts consider woefully inadequate.
 In March 2005, the FBI announced it was beginning a new, more ambitious software project, code-named Sentinel, which they expected to complete by 2009.

 Carnivore was an electronic eavesdropping software system implemented by the FBI during the Clinton administration; it was designed to monitor email and electronic communications.
 After prolonged negative coverage in the press, the FBI changed the name of its system from "Carnivore" to "DCS1000".
 DCS is reported to stand for "Digital Collection System"; the system has the same functions as before.
 The Associated Press reported in mid-January 2005 that the FBI essentially abandoned the use of Carnivore in 2001, in favor of commercially available software, such as NarusInsight.

 The Criminal Justice Information Services (CJIS) Division is located in Clarksburg, West Virginia.
 Organized beginning in 1991, the office opened in 1995 as the youngest agency division.
 The complex is the length of three football fields.
 It provides a main repository for information in various data systems.
 Under the roof of the CJIS are the programs for the National Crime Information Center (NCIC), Uniform Crime Reporting (UCR), Fingerprint Identification, Integrated Automated Fingerprint Identification System (IAFIS), NCIC 2000, and the National Incident-Based Reporting System (NIBRS).
 Many state and local agencies use these data systems as a source for their own investigations and contribute to the database using secure communications.
 FBI provides these tools of sophisticated identification and information services to local, state, federal, and international law enforcement agencies.

-The FBI heads the National Virtual Translation Center, which provides "timely and accurate translations of foreign intelligence for all elements of the Intelligence Community."
+The FBI heads the National Virtual Translation Center, which provides "timely and accurate translations of foreign intelligence for all elements of the Intelligence Community".

 In June 2021, the FBI held a groundbreaking for its planned FBI Innovation Center, set to be built in Huntsville, Alabama.
 The Innovation Center is to be part of a large, college-like campus costing a total of $1.3 billion in Redstone Arsenal and will act as a center for cyber threat intelligence, data analytics, and emerging threat training.